ajgoranson/readinglist/README.md

 You can also search books by keywords of the books to see if you have read it or not.

-You can slo change the read status on your books so when you read them you can update the program accordinly.
+You can slo change the read status on your books so when you read them you can update the program accordingly.